vincentdbs/ProjetMPI/README.md

 * Langage complémentaire
 * Standardisation

-# Handling of finite state-machine
+# Finite-state machine
-The goal of the project is to handle finite-state machine.
+The goal of the project is to manipulate finite-state machine.
 Possible operations :
 * Reading finite-state machine from a text file
 * Displaying finite-state machine
 * Determinization and completion
 * Minimization
 * Word recognition
-* Complementary Language
+* Complementary language
 * Standardization